How to start podcasting

 5. Plan your episodes

-If your podcast isn't scripted, you need to create an outline based on the purpose of the episode.
-This can later be used for the episode description, or show notes as they're often referred to.
+If your podcast isn't scripted, you need to create an outline based on the episode's purpose.
+This can later be used for the episode description or show notes, as they're often referred to.

-If you're interviewing someone, try to come up with a list of questions that will keep the interview on track while taking into account your overall aim.
+If you're interviewing someone, try to develop a list of questions that will keep the interview on track while considering your overall aim.

-As the host, you'll need to guide the discussion and ensure that it's in keeping with your podcast structure and what your listeners will come to expect from your show.
+As the host, you'll need to guide the discussion and ensure that it fits your podcast structure and what your listeners expect from your show.
 There should still be space to explore different tangents from this central idea.

 Your episode may contain some or all of the following aspects: